Change Your Image

 I am a huge fan of Charles Dickens' 'A Christmas Carol'.
 I have read the unabridged novelette several times Always during the Christmas Season Over the past few years, and it is my most favorite piece of literature ever written.
 It therefore follows, that I am also a huge fan of the major cinematic productions based on the story, which I have seen over the years (Though that doesn't necessarily mean that I like them all).

-There have been 7 'real' cinematic productions of 'A Christmas Carol'.
-'Real 'meaning: Live action, taking place around the time of the original story, and with most, if not all of the original characters.
-Under the title of 'A Christmas Carol', there was the 1938 version, with Reginald Owen as Scrooge, and the made-for-TV productions: 1984 With George C. Scott, 1999 With Patrick Stewart, and, most recently, 2004, with Kelsey Grammar (Officially titled: 'A Christmas Carol: The Musical').
+The many different filmed versions of this story are practically uncountable.
+But of the ones I have seen, only the following 8 bear a serious look: Under the title of 'A Christmas Carol', there was the 1938 version, with Reginald Owen as Scrooge, and the made-for-TV productions: 1984 With George C. Scott, 1999 With Patrick Stewart, more recently, 2004, with Kelsey Grammar (Officially titled: 'A Christmas Carol: The Musical'), and the 2009 animated version with Jim Carrey.
 Under the title 'Scrooge', there's the 1951 version With Alistair Sim as Scrooge, the 1970 musical, with Albert Finney, and this rather obscure 1935 version, which I would have to rank at #6.

 Sir Seymour Hicks was knighted in 1935, but it couldn't have been because he was a good actor.
 Not having not seen any of his other film appearances, I have only this one to judge his talent on, and his performance, here, was a big disappointment.
 I can't even say that his acting was consistent, for, in some scenes, Hicks acts as though he'd memorized his lines just before his scenes were shot, and took little, if any, time to work on characterization.
 In others, his actions are somewhat jerky, and he spits out his lines with hardly any emotion, and in still others, he overacts, which is almost as bad as not acting at all.